Javanese people

-There are very significant numbers of Javanese diaspora outside of central and eastern Java regions, including the other provinces of Indonesia, and also in another countries such as Suriname, Singapore, Malaysia, Egypt, Saudi Arabia, South Africa, Sri Lanka, Yemen and the Netherlands.
-The Javanese ethnic group has many sub-groups (based on native Javanese community on the island of Java) that can be distinguished based on their characteristics, customs, traditions, dialects, or even ways of life, such as Banyumasan, Cirebonese, Mataram, Osing, Tenggerese, etc. The majority of the Javanese people identify themselves as Sunni Muslims, with a small minority identifying as Christians and Hindus.
-With a large global population, the Javanese are considered significant as they are the largest Muslim ethnic group in the Far East and the fourth largest in the world after the Arabs, Bengalis, and Punjabis.
+There are significant numbers of Javanese diaspora outside of central and eastern Java regions, including the other provinces of Indonesia, as well as other countries such as Suriname, Singapore, Malaysia, Egypt, Saudi Arabia, South Africa, Sri Lanka, Yemen and the Netherlands.
+The Javanese ethnic group has many sub-groups (based on native Javanese community on the island of Java) that can be distinguished based on their characteristics, customs, traditions, dialects, or even their respective ways of life.
+These include Banyumasan, Cirebonese, Mataram, Osing, and Tenggerese.
+The majority of the Javanese people identify themselves as Sunni Muslims, with a small minority identifying as Christians and Hindus.
+With a large global population, the Javanese are considered significant as they are the largest Muslim ethnic group in the Far East and the fifth largest in the world after the Arabs, Bengalis, Punjabis, and Turks.

-Javanese civilisation has been influenced by more than a millennium of interactions between the native animism Kejawen and the Indian Hindu—Buddhist culture, and this influence is still visible in Javanese history, culture, traditions, and art forms.
-The ancient Javanese kingdoms of Singhasari and Majapahit were among the most powerful maritime empires in the region, whose boundaries included most of the Malay Archipelago and parts of Indochina.
+Javanese civilisation has been influenced by more than a millennium of interactions between the native animism Kejawèn and the Indian Hindu—Buddhist culture, and this influence is still visible in Javanese history, culture, traditions, and art forms.
+The ancient Javanese kingdoms of Singhasari and Majapahit were among the most powerful maritime empires in the region, whose boundaries included most of Maritime Southeast Asia and parts of Indochina.
 Javanese heritage has created magnificent religious monuments such as Borobudur and Prambanan which are among the world's largest temples.
 Javanese culture has a strong influence in most of the Southeast Asian countries.
 In Brunei, Malaysia, and Singapore, the influence of Javanese culture can be seen in many aspects of modern Malay culture.
 Javanese culture has greatly influenced their traditional cuisine with many dishes such as satay, sambal, ketupat, nasi kuning (pulut kuning), and rojak.
-Kris weapons, batik practice, gamelan musical instruments, ronggeng dance, and wayang kulit puppet were introduced to them through Javanese contact.
-Javanese culture has also spread widely beyond Southeast Asia such as Madagascar, Sri Lanka, South Africa, and Suriname, where many of the Javanese diaspora live there.
+Kris weaponry, batik and ronggeng dance art, gamelan musical instruments, and wayang kulit puppetry were introduced to them through Javanese contact.
+Javanese culture has also spread widely beyond Southeast Asia to countries such as Sri Lanka, South Africa, and Suriname, where many of the Javanese diaspora live.

 History

-Like most Indonesian ethnic groups, including the Sundanese of West Java, the Javanese are of Austronesian origins whose ancestors are thought to have originated in Taiwan, and migrated through the Philippines to reach Java between 1,500BC and 1,000BC.
-However, according to recent genetic study, Javanese together with Sundanese and Balinese has almost equal ratio of genetic marker shared between Austronesian and Austroasiatic heritages.
+Like most Indonesian ethnic groups, including the Sundanese of West Java, the Javanese are of Austronesian origins whose ancestors are thought to have originated in Taiwan, and migrated through the Philippines to reach Java between 1,500 BC and 1,000 BC.